nroi/cpcache/README.md

 * Read-write caches such as [pacserve](https://wiki.archlinux.org/index.php/Pacserve) or [paccache](https://github.com/eworm-de/paccache):
   pacserve and paccache are distributed while cpcache is centralized.
-A distributed solution is your only option if you don't have device in your LAN which is running 24/7.
+A distributed solution is your only option if you don't have a device in your LAN which is running 24/7.
 If, on the other hand, you do have such a device, you may prefer a centralized solution that keeps all your cached packages at one place.
 This allows you to just set pacman's `CacheDir` to `/tmp` instead of storing packages redundantly.
 Also, packages that are cached once are always available, not only if the